Adolf Bernhard Christoph Hilgenfeld

 Adolf Bernhard Christoph Hilgenfeld (2 June 1823 – 12 January 1907) was a German Protestant theologian.

 Biography

 He was born at Stappenbeck near Salzwedel in the Province of Saxony.
+His father and grandfather were pastors.

 He studied at the Friedrich Wilhelm University in Berlin and the University of Halle, and in 1890 became professor ordinarius of theology at the University of Jena.
 He belonged to the Tübingen school.
 Fond of emphasizing his independence of Ferdinand Christian Baur, he still, in all important points, followed in the footsteps of his master; his method, which he is wont to contrast as Literarkritik with Baur's Tendenzkritik, "is nevertheless essentially the same as Baur's."

 On the whole, however, he modified the positions of the founder of the Tübingen school, going beyond him only in his investigations into the Fourth Gospel.
 In 1858 he became editor of the Zeitschrift für wissenschaftliche Theologie.
 Hilgenfeld died in Jena in 1907, aged 83.

+Family

+Hilgenfeld was married twice, first to Luise Wolterstorff in 1854, and after her death in 1868, he married Eugenie Zenker; he and Luise had one son, Heinrich.